B-Czarnetzki/speechjoey/scripts/audio_preprocessing/README.md

 `python3 scripts/audio_preprocessing/create_audio_features.py inpath outpath logpath n_cpus`

 `Inpath` being the folder containing the audio files.
-`Outpath` being the place you want to save the features.
+`Outpath` being the place you want to save the features to.
-`Logpath` being the place you want to save the logging files of the script.
+`Logpath` being the place you want to save the logging files of the script to.
 `n_cpus` being the number of cpu cores the script can use for multiprocessing.

 This will by default create MFCC features for every audio in your inpath based on the settings in the script: